thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 :::tip[To be a disciple is to say]

-Jesus is not only my Savior - He is my Lord, my Teacher, my Leader and the one I will follow with my whole life
+Jesus is not only my Saviour - He is my Lord, my Teacher, my Leader and the one I will follow with my whole life

 :::

-## To Fulfill God's Promises
+## To Fulfil God's Promises

-Jesus didn't emerge in history by accident or as an isolated spiritual figure - He is the long anticipated fulfillment of God's redemptive plan, foretold through the prophets and promised across centuries.
+Jesus didn't emerge in history by accident or as an isolated spiritual figure - He is the long anticipated fulfilment of God's redemptive plan, foretold through the prophets and promised across centuries.
 His life, death and resurrection are not only significant events; they are the climax of divine prophecy and the confirmation that God keeps His word.